Health Survey for England: History

-The HSE survey is approximately 60 minutes in length and consists of core questions that remain relatively unchanged except for updating for policy changes, e.g. the addition of questions on e-cigarettes.
+The HSE consists of core questions that remain relatively unchanged except for updating for policy changes, e.g. the addition of questions on e-cigarettes.
 These core questions are included on a regular basis, e.g. every year, every two years, every 3 years depending upon demand.
 In addition, over the years, the HSE has included additional modules of questions at various intervals to allow the monitoring of change.
 Some of these modules of questions have been funded by other organisations such as government departments and charities.
 These additional modules are repeated in appropriate intervals to assure continuity and to monitor change.
+Data is collected through an interview survey and a nurse visit.
+The interview survey takes approximately 60 minutes and includes height and weight measurement if the participant consents.
+The nurse visit is used to collect data on medications and to collect further health examination data, such as urine, saliva or blood samples, blood pressure measurements or other measures, depending on the focus topics of that year.

 Since 1991, the following topics have been in the focus of the HSE: